Bachfischer/bachfischer.github.io/_pages/reading_list.md

 ## 2025

+* **Implementing Data Mesh** by *Jean-Georges Perrin, Eric Broda*
+> Practical guide towards taking the first steps in implementing a Data Mesh concept at your organization.
+I really liked the practical examples (e.g., recommendations for APIs to expose Data Products), but found the book a bit too shallow in depth.
+Overall a good intro to understand the basics of Data Mesh.
 * **Team Topologies: Organizing Business and Technology Teams for Fast Flow** by *Matthew Skelton, Manuel Pais*
 > A clear guide to structuring software teams for maximum effectiveness.
 The authors center the book around four core team topologies: stream-aligned, enabling, complicated-subsystem, and platform teams, along with three interaction modes: collaboration, X-as-a-service, and facilitating.
 The concepts are well explained, though the narrative feels a bit repetitive at times.
 * **Getting Along: How to Work with Anyone (Even Difficult People)** by *Amy Gallo*